peteratspidey/workshop-2/content/day4/day4.md

 # basics of jupyter notebook inside the code file
 ## shortcuts
-`ctrl Enter` to execute a particular cell
+`ctrl Enter` to run the selected cells

-`shift Enter` execute a particular cell and add a new cell below
+`shift Enter` execute a particular cell and select the next cell

+`alt enter` runs the current cells and insert below and enter into the cell

 `esc and then m ` for markdown section